 2.3.0 Head Office: The Head Office of the GSA-UW shall be in the City of Waterloo, in the County of Waterloo, in the Province of Ontario and at such a place therein as the Directors may from time to time fix.

-2.4.0 Authorized Number of Directors: The minimum number of directors shall be ten (10) and the maximum number of directors shall be fifteen (15).
+2.4.0 Number of Directors: The number of directors shall be twelve (12), including the ex-officio directors.

 2.5.0 The Seal: The seal of the GSA-UW shall be in the form determined by the Board.

-2.8.0 Objectives: The GSA-UW shall administer its affairs within the limits prescribed by the Ontario Corporations Act (the Act), the GSA-UW’s Letters Patent, Supplementary Letters Patent, its by-laws, policies, and procedures.
+2.7.0 Objectives: The GSA-UW shall administer its affairs within the limits prescribed by the Act, the GSA-UW’s Letters Patent, Supplementary Letters Patent, its by-laws, policies, and procedures.